KeenMate/openshift-medkit/cheatsheet.md

 - Pods and deployConfigs can be exposed
 - When exposing a service, service name is taken from pod or deployConfig name, unless overriden with ``--name=`` attribute
 - There is no check if any of the pod's containers actually exposes given port
-- You can expose give dc or pod multiple times, every time it gets a different IP address and service name
+- You can expose given dc or pod multiple times, every time it gets a different IP address and service name
 - You can expose multiple ports with the same service using ``--port [port_number],[port_number_2],[etc]``
 - You can add custom attributes to exposed services with ``-l [attribute_name]=[attribute_value]``